 You need to use that email that you just collected.
 Make sure to do regular monthly newsletters, and an automated welcome series to give that potential client more information.

-If you’d like to step thru each part of this process — our webinar on February 11, will go thru everything — including the set up of the Facebook ad.
-Register here.
+If you’d like to step thru each part of this process — there’s an online Farm Girl Training Class for that.
+We go thru everything — including the set up of the Facebook ad.